coderefinery/manuals/exercise-leaders.md

-# Exercise leaders
+# team leaders

-We use this page during exercise leader onboarding.
+We use this page during team leader onboarding.
-**Thanks for being an exercise leader :heart:**!
+**Thanks for being an team leader :heart:**!
 Without you, these large online workshops would not be possible.

 ## Onboarding session: Introduction, icebreaker, and project chat

-We usually offer two one-hour timeslots in the week before the workshop (check the schedule!) for exercise leader onboarding.
+We usually offer two one-hour timeslots in the week before the workshop (check the schedule!) for team leader onboarding.
 You are expected to join one of these times.
 During this time, we will talk about the role of the exercise leader during the workshop and answer any open questions you may have.
 We will also go through the material below.